tannisanta/hugo-website/README.md

-# My Hugo website to practice working with static websites.
+# My Hugo

+I use the website to practice working with static websites.